-American Panel warrants its Compressors supplied by American Panel, installed in the United States of America, Canada and Puerto Rico to be free of defects in material and workmanship for a period of five (5) years after date of installation, but not longer than five (5) years and three (3) months from date of original shipment, to the original user within the United States of America and Puerto Rico.
+Compressors supplied by American Panel are warranted for a period of five (5) years after date of installation, but not longer than five (5) years and three (3) months from date of original shipment, to the original user within the United States of America and Puerto Rico.
 External electrical components, refrigerant and any part of the equipment other than the compressor are not included.
 This warranty does not include transportation or labor charges for making any in warranty repairs and will not apply to equipment.
 Which has been subject to any accident, fire, negligence, alteration, abuse, misuse, or damage in transit.
 If under normal conditions and after an inspection authorized by American Panel the original compressor proves to be defective in material or workmanship, this original compressor will be repaired or replaced free of charge F.O.B. factory.
 In no event shall American Panel be liable for the loss of use, revenue, or profit or for any other indirect, incidental, special or consequential damages including, but not limited to, losses involving food spoilage or product loss.
 The compressor replaced under this warranty shall be warranted for one (1) year from date of replacement.
 There are no other warranties expressed or implied.